Written English Requirement

 Statement of Policy

 - Associate Degree students must complete one expository writing course or examination (minimum three credit hours or four quarter hour credits) with a minimum of C grade.
-This must be completed within the first thirteen (13) Excelsior College credits attempted.
+This must be completed within the first thirteen (13) Excelsior University credits attempted.

 - Bachelor’s degrees students must complete: